Trekking through the snow to deliver vaccines

 8 January 2021 – by Global Polio Eradication Initiative

 On a wintery November day, vaccinators across Afghanistan wrapped up warm, checked that they had facemasks and hand sanitizer, and headed out into the cold morning.
 Their mission?
 To reach 9.9 million children with polio vaccines, before snowfall blocked their way.

 From valleys to muddy lanes, we look at some of the environments where vaccinators work, as well as some of the key challenges that have made 2020 one of the toughest years for polio eradicators.

-“We walked six hours to Sar-e Tangi and back to take polio drops to the last houses in the valley,” said Ziaullah.
+“We walked six hours to Sar-e Tangi and back to take polio drops to the last houses in the valley,” said Sayyid.
 The mountainous roads in this area are impassable by car, so vaccinators walk many kilometers to the most remote villages.
 Sar-e Tangi means ‘top narrow edge’, and the view during the long winter is of snowy peaks.

-A few kilometers from Sar-e Tangi, father Arsalan Khan was proud to have protected his own and other children in the extended family with polio drops.
+A few kilometers from Sar-e Tangi, father Arsalan was proud to have protected his own and other children in the extended family with polio drops.
 He said, “I ensure all the children in the family are vaccinated during each round the drops were offered and of course I will keep vaccinating them each time the vaccinators visit our village.”

 Khan continued, “The vaccinators walk long distances across the mountain slopes to our villages, sometimes during harsh weather conditions, to bring polio drops to our doors.”